 Federal funding is recommended for each alternative based on the program(s) likely to provide the most funding for which the alternative is eligible.
 Four of the six alternatives (2, 3, 6A, and 6B) could benefit from CIG grants, which provide the largest likely percentage of federal funding, are a predictable funding source, and would not compete with existing federal formula funding in the region.
 By statute, the maximum federal grant for a New Starts project is 60 percent of the capital cost and 80 percent for a Small Starts project.
-In practice, however, grant amounts have been less than this, especially for very costly projects.
-Historically, applicants have received grants equal to approximately 50 percent of the capital cost of projects, but lately, due to constrained amounts of federal funds, the federal participation rate in projects with a cost greater than \$1 billion has ranged between 30 and 45 percent.
-To the extent that the amount of federal grant funds awarded is lower, the remaining share of capital costs and all O&M costs would require greater state and local funding, which is discussed in the following section.
+Applicants generally receive a grant of up to 50 percent of the capital cost of the project.
+Under that assumption, a successful CIG would provide up to 50 percent of the project capital funding given significant competition relative to available funding.
+The remaining share of capital costs and all O&M costs would require additional state and local funding, which is discussed in the following section.

 Recommended federal funding options for the Express Bus, Alternative 1, are TIGER funding and Section 5339 Bus and Bus Facilities Grants.
-This alternative, as defined, is not eligible for New Starts or Small Starts funding.
+This alternative, as defined, is not eligible for

+New Starts or Small Starts funding.
 The project is most aligned with eligibility criteria for the TIGER and Section 5339 programs.
 The Regional Intermodal Transit Center component of Alternative 4 could also benefit from TIGER grants.
 TIGER is a highly competitive program, and WCCTAC or the project sponsor would need to obtain support for it from the business community, local groups and elected officials at all levels of government.